nguyenhoangvannha/Simple-Facebook-Tool/README.md

 Automaticaly react and comment facebook posts
 Require:
     Java is already installed on your computer.
-# Go to "store" and download newest jar file of Simple-Facebook-Tool
+# Go to <a>https://github.com/nguyenhoangvannha/Simple-Facebook-Tool/tree/master/store and download newest jar file of Simple-Facebook-Tool